sdiehl/sympy-mcp/README.md

 ## Why?

-Language models are *absolutely abysmal* at symbolic manipulation.
+Language models are absolutely abysmal at symbolic manipulation.
 They hallucinate variables, make up random constants, permute terms and generally make a mess.
-But we have computer algebra systems specifically for symbolic manipulation, so we can use tool-calling to orchestrate a sequence of transforms so that the CAS does all the heavy lifting.
+But we have computer algebra systems specifically for symbolic manipulation, so we can use tool-calling to orchestrate a sequence of transforms so that the symbolic kernel do all the heavy lifting.

 While you can certainly have an LLM generate Mathematica or Python code, if you want to use the LLM as on-the-fly calculator, it's a better user experience to use the MCP server and expose the symbolic tools directly.